rheotaxis/ravengis.info/_posts/2020-06-25-introduction.markdown

 Some quotes from the book will remind us what **del.icio.us** was before talking about the **[pinboard.in](https://pinboard.in)** bookmarking service available today.
-The author states in the books introduction:
+The author states in the book's introduction:

 > Joshua Schachter invited me to try out del.icio.us in the latter half of 2003 (p. xv)

-Until I read this book about using it,
-I just thought **del.icio.us** was a weird domain name, but after trying it I agreed with the author's next quote.
+Until I read this book, I just thought **del.icio.us** was a weird domain name, but after trying it I agreed with the author's next quote.

 > Joshua's clean and well-considered incremental improvements got me hooked (p. xv)

-This book's readers gained a better understanding of how web developers were building the "Web 2.0" at that time.
+The book's readers gained a better understanding of how web developers were building the "Web 2.0" at that time.

 > Although the phrase "Web 2.0" has reached a cringe-worthy critical mass...